altocodenl/cell/readme.md

 - diff: takes one or two points of the dialog and gives you a diff.
 - access masks
 - Recursive lambdas by referencing itself?
-- Parsing issues:
-   - Distinguishing literal dashes in hashes.
-   - Multiline texts in the middle of paths that then have one path below that's indented up (or further) than the position of the multiline text in the previous path.
 - Efficient recalculation in cell.respond
 - @@: get at a point of the dataspace (query a la datomic).
 Takes a time or time+id as part of the message.